 As the certificate activation cannot be technically completed, we will be able to cancel and fully refund it for you.
 You can submit a cancellation request via a ticket.

-If you activate a Comodo EV SGC SSL after August, 1, it will be automatically issued as a Comodo EV SSL certificate.
+If you activate a Comodo EV SGC SSL after August, 1, it will be automatically issued as a Comodo (now Sectigo) EV SSL certificate.
 You will see a notification about this certificate deprecation during its activation.

 Do you offer any alternative?

-We offer Comodo EV SSL.
+We offer Comodo (now Sectigo) EV SSL.
 This cert comes with the green bar as well, displaying the company name and its location next to the domain name in the address bar as shown below.

 Can I leave my issued cert untouched?